ayazzy/hello-world/README.md

 Hello GitHub!
 Hello everyone!
 This is my first experience with GitHub.
-I am a third year university studeny.
+I am a third year university student.